Healthy Zucchini Muffins are easy to make in one bowl and super delicious! They are light, fluffy and moist muffins loaded with flecks of zucchini!

 Healthy zucchini muffins in paper liners stacked on top of each other, fresh zucchini.

 These healthy zucchini muffins are inspired by my whole grain healthy zucchini bread and healthy zucchini banana bread.
-They taste amazing!
+They all taste amazing based on hundreds readers reviews!

 Why You’ll Love This Recipe

-• Easy to make: In one bowl and ready in 30 minutes.
+• Easy to make: These healthy zucchini muffins need just one bowl and are ready in 30 minutes.

-• Fiber fueled: Swapping white flour for whole grains add fiber and keeps you full longer.
+• Fiber fueled: Swapping white flour for whole grain flour adds fiber and keeps you full longer.

-• Lower in sugar: The only added sweetener is maple syrup.
+• Lower in sugar: The only added sweetener in this healthy zucchini muffin recipe is maple syrup.

-• Lower in fat: Swapping some of the oil retains moisture but lowers the fat consumption.
+• Lower in fat: Replacing some of the oil with applesauce retains moisture but lowers the fat consumption.

 • Veggies: A full 2 cups of zucchini in 12 muffins means you are getting an extra serving of veggies!